Created: 28 Feb 2025

 This automated tool use process operates without human involvement, expanding the range of real-world applications for AI systems.
 The approach AI agents use to accomplish user-defined goals consists of three key stages:

-- The deployment team that integrates the AI agent and makes it accessible to users.
+- A deployment team that incorporates an AI agent and makes it accessible for users.

 Agentic vs non-agentic AI chatbots